ecraven/run-on-schemes/README.md

 the `-f` argument.

 ```
-run-on-schemes -f list-of-schemes.tsv
+run-on-schemes run -f list-of-schemes.tsv name-of-script.scm
 ```

-If you would like to choose only certain schemes to run, use the `-l` argument.
+If you would like to choose only certain schemes to run, use the `-i` argument.

 ```
-run-on-schemes -l chicken
+run-on-schemes run -i chicken name-of-script.scm
-run-on-schemes -l 'chibi chicken'
+run-on-schemes run -i 'chibi,chicken' name-of-script.scm
 ```

 ## Customizing